javiergregorio/Palindrome/README.md

-palindrome
+Palindrome
 ==============

+Template for a simple Vaadin application where you enter a word and determines if it is a palindrome or not.

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+This application only requires a Servlet 3.0 container to run.

 Workflow